ignotaC/handy_scripts/README.md

   After that bin directory is populated with scripts and small soft programs that are used by scripts.
-  You leave what evern wyou need and copy to your env PATH drectory.
+  You leave what ever you need and copy to your env PATH drectory.